augene/cancer-analysis/README.md

 There are numerous research articles about disparities in cancer treatment.
 According to an article by the National Cancer Institute[^1], the significant factors in healthcare disparities are social, environmental, and economic in nature.
 Thus, a research article by O'Keefe, Meltzer and Bethea[^2] focuses on the interplay between race and the socioeconomic factor, establishing that these two components interact and are not independent of one another.
 Lastly, the article "Global Health Equity: Cancer Care Outcome Disparities in High-, Middle-, and Low-Income Countries
 "[^3] shows that economic status plays a role in cancer healthcare equity across the world, not only in the U.S.

-We will begin by working with a dataset created and collected by the CDC’s National Center for.
+We will begin by working with a dataset created and collected by the CDC.
 We accessed this dataset via the CDC’s webpage and consider it a highly valid source.
-For the economic dataset, we will be exploring a dataset collected by the Bureau of Labor Statistics (BLS) Local Area Unemployment Statistics (LAUS) program.
+For the dataset that provides information about socioeconomic factors, we will be exploring a dataset collected by the Bureau of Labor Statistics (BLS) Local Area Unemployment Statistics (LAUS) program.

+<a href="https://gis.cdc.gov/Cancer/USCS/DataViz.html">CDC Cancer Statistics Data</a>

+<a href="https://www.ers.usda.gov/data-products/county-level-data-sets/download-data/">USDA county level dataset </a>

 Healthcare is a universal issue, as it is a necessity to be able to survive in the modern world.
 Therefore, healthcare issues involve everyone as a stakeholder.
 This dataset can be used to show how underserved populations interact with healthcare and how much access they have to healthcare.
-Getting more specific, This dataset would be a great resource for those looking to see trends within healthcare accessibility of cancer treatment for those in underserved communities.
+To be specific, this dataset would be a great resource for those looking to see trends within healthcare accessibility of cancer treatment for those in underserved communities.

 ![Healthcare Value Differences](https://img.17qq.com/images/nmoopgmgmlv.jpeg)